hitbtc-com/hitbtc-api/README.md

 | `sort` | `asc` (default) or `desc` | |
 | `from` | optional | start `trade_id` or `ts`, see `by` |
 | `till` | optional | end `trade_id` or `ts`, see `by` |

-Return values: could return an array of user's trades.

 The following fields are used in `trade` object: